stepanowon/youtube-vue/README.md

   * ended : when current video is ended
   * paused : when current video is pauded
   * played : when video is played
+  * ready : when player is ready state